ahamlinman/importbounce/README.md

 ## Deployment

-This repo includes an AWS CloudFormation template (`CloudFormation.yaml`) that deploys importbounce as an AWS Lambda function serving your custom domain name.
+This repo includes an AWS CloudFormation template (`CloudFormation.yaml`) that deploys importbounce as an AWS Lambda function serving your custom domain name through CloudFront.

+**NOTE:** The provided template can only be deployed to the `us-east-1` region, since that's where CloudFront requires the generated TLS certificate to be.

 To use the template, run `make` to build a Lambda-compatible binary, use `aws cloudformation package` to upload the binary to S3, then use `aws cloudformation deploy` to create the stack.
 Before the stack can be fully